mourice-oduor/jQuery/README.md

 # jQuery
-jQuery in Js for implementing DOM through event handling, CSS animations
+jQuery in Js for implementing DOM through event handling, and  CSS animations